viriciti/devops-assignment/README.md

 Finally, as you can see - in support of CI/CD - there is `gitlab`.

 ### NATS
 To connect all applications a HA (High Availability) NATS cluster needs to be deployed.
-This service will connect the `broadcaster` with the `web-server` and `logger`, so you need to make sure that they are configured correctly.
+This service will connect the `broadcaster` with the `web-server`, so you need to make sure that they are configured correctly.

 ### Web Server
 Multiple Web Server replicas, preferably in different machines, should be deployed (take a look at kubernetes [`PodAntiAffinity`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/)).
 The service will serve an HTML page with a `javascript` file that connects to a `WebSocket` server on the same `HTTP` server.
 Extra points if you can make this application scale in regard of connected websocket clients.
 Example of metrics that would be suitable for this process are: `number-of-connected-client`, `number-of-page-request`.